After ten years writing educational articles online, I began publishing on the Medium platform in 2018 and share the following information.

 Non-subscribers can read three articles per month anyway.
-If they subscribe within a month, you get paid retroactively for the time they had read your articles.
+And if they subscribe within a month, you get paid retroactively for the time they have read your articles.

-You can also provide a “friend-link” on social media or for your friends to read your articles.
+You can also provide a “friend link” on social media or for your friends to read your articles without being limited.
 Of course, you won’t get paid for those views.
-However, if a paid subscriber follows the friend-link, you will get paid for their read-time.
+But if a paid subscriber follows your friend link, you will get paid for their read-time.

-Curators will only consider articles for featuring in various topic lists if the author had placed it behind the paywall.
+Curators will only consider articles for featuring in various topic lists if the author has placed them behind the paywall.
 I assume that’s because Medium does not make money from your work if it’s free to the reader.
 That makes sense, doesn’t it!

-16. From my understanding the only reason to use the paywall is to keep non-members from reading your content.
+16. From my understanding, the only reason to use the paywall is to keep non-members from reading your content.
 Is that correct?
-Am I missing something else?
+Am I missing something?

 17. Do you find that article length is important?

-Article length will bring more revenue because you get paid for read-time.
+Article length will bring more revenue because you get paid for reading time.
 However, there is a catch to consider.

 Some people shy away from reading lengthy articles.
 The average read-time is posted at the top of all articles, so people know what to expect before they begin reading.

-If you are good at holding a reader's attention, then a lengthy article could work well for you.
-However, if you fill it with useless content, or go off on tangents, just to increase the number of words, you will quickly lose your readers.
+A lengthy article could work well for you if you are good at holding a reader's attention.
+However, if you fill it with useless content or go off on tangents just to increase the number of words, you will quickly lose your readers and your reputation.

-18. I'm honestly not sure how read-time equates to the number of words in an article.
+18. How does read-time equate to the number of words in an article?

-That’s an honest question.
-Everyone reads at a different speed.
-The algorithm uses an average standard among the English reading population.
+That’s an excellent question!
+It's actually built into the algorithm.
+Everyone reads at a different speed, and the algorithm uses an average standard among the English reading population.
 It’s roughly three minutes for 600 to 700 words or nine minutes for a 2,000-word article.

-Medium has changed a lot in the year that I’ve been contributing content there.
-I like how they continually upgrade their platform.
+Medium has changed a lot since I’ve been contributing content there.
+I like how they continually upgrade their platform with improvements.

 Even the payment method was recently improved—paid by read-time rather than applause.
-I find that method much more accurate, and it favors those who engage readers to stay to the end.
+I find that method is much more accurate and favors those who engage readers to stay to the end.

 © 2020 Glenn Stok